 Cocktail business attire is often required for after-hours work events.
 As such, you’ll want to appear dressy but also somewhat conservative.
 To do so, try selecting a dress that has a business-appropriate cut as well as a little personality.
-Flounced sleeves, a unique pattern or a jewelled neckline will do the trick.
+Flounced sleeves, a unique pattern, or a jeweled neckline will do the trick.
 Then, finish your look with pumps, a clutch, and jewelry.
 If you don’t want to wear a dress, you can try a slim suit instead.
 But, avoid wearing it with a collared shirt to ensure an after-five appearance.

 SHOP THE LOOK

 Summer Business Attire

 Nailing the perfect business outfit in the heat of summer can be challenging.
 Challenging, but not impossible.
 Lightweight pants, dresses and skirts are key to achieving a sophisticated work look throughout the season.
 Although wearing a blazer at your desk isn’t necessary, you should keep one on hand for meetings throughout the day.
 When it comes to footwear, you may feel tempted to wear open-toe shoes but, it’s generally best to stick to closed-toe styles as they are more office-appropriate.

 SHOP THE LOOK

 Winter Business Attire

 When dressing for the office in winter, try making simple changes to your usual work wardrobe to beat the cold.
 Swapping a collared shirt for a turtleneck sweater will provide warmth while also looking stylish.
 Likewise, changing pumps for heeled boots can have a similar effect.
 Other ways you can stay warm while looking sophisticated include opting for heavier fabrics and investing in a smart coat.